This website requires JavaScript.

 • Net Promoter Score (NPS);

-• churn (and its partner, retention).
+• Churn (and its partner, Retention).

-Contact ratio
+Contact Ratio

-Contact ratio is the number of conversations that you receive divided by the number of active/paid users that you have at that time.
+Contact Ratio is the number of conversations that you receive divided by the number of active/paid users that you have at that time.

-Contact ratio = number of conversations / number of active users
+Contact Ratio = Number of conversations / Number of active users

-How does it help predict the future?
+How does Contact Ratio help predict the future?

-As you grow larger, your contact ratio should get lower or remain the same.
+As you grow larger, your Contact Ratio should get lower or remain the same.
 If your contact ratio starts to increase, it shows that your support conversations are growing faster than your user base.
 This is not good for a company’s growth.

-Pay attention to your contact ratio, and use it as a guiding light across teams to see what could be changed.
+Pay attention to your Contact Ratio, and use it as a guiding light across teams to see what could be changed.
 For example, solving a simple issue in the product could decrease the number of tickets in your inbox.

 Net Promoter Score (NPS)

-Though NPS is traditionally used as a metric for Product or Marketing teams, support has an impact on this number, as well.
+Even though NPS is traditionally used as a metric for Product or Marketing teams, support has an impact on this number, as well.
 It’s a great way to align teams towards a common goal: the customer.

 However, NPS only tells half of the story.
 Keep in mind that customers see things from their perspective.
 They don’t have inside information on what the expected or designed experience is from the company’s perspective.

-How does it help predict the future?
+How does NPS help predict the future?

 As your company grows, you will find various ways how to target your NPS and experiment with different audiences.
 Pay attention to how your NPS reacts when you make product changes, introduce new features, or change the way you handle support.